ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-ng-repeat-tricks.md

-# TODO: Access index in ng-repeat
+# TODO: Access the index in ng-repeat and prevent duplicate warnings

 ## Problem